luciusmagn/lambdas-and-logos/book.typ

 the advent of large language models and AI assistants, the number of people who can produce functional code without deep programming knowledge will increase dramatically.

-These tools democratize access to coding, which is can be positive,#footnote[
+These tools democratize access to coding, which can be positive,#footnote[
     What I mean is that LLMs are timesavers - you can ask them for small changes, minor refactors, and looking up information.
-I have benefitted from this, although probably arguably less than someone who uses more conventional programming languages and technologies.
+I have benefitted from this, although probably arguably less so than someone who uses more conventional programming languages and technologies.
 ] but they cannot substitute for the thinking process at the heart of programming.
 An LLM can help you express an idea in code, but it